mdhooge/vim-cutlass/README.md

 # Cutlass.vim

-Very simple plugin that just overrides the delete operations to not affect the current yank.
+Cutlass overrides the delete operations to actually just delete and not affect the current yank.

 It achieves this by overriding the following keys to always use the black hole register:  `c`, `cc`, `C`, `s`, `S`, `d`, `dd`, `D`, `x`, `X`.
 Note that if you have already mapped these keys to something else (like we do below with `x`) then it will not change it again.